ISWE-Solutions/iswe-bulk-import-export/README.md

 ## About this app

-ISWE Bulk Import/Export is a browser-based DHIS2 app that makes it easy to move large volumes of data in and out of DHIS2 using Excel, JSON, and GeoJSON files.
+ISWE Bulk Import/Export is a DHIS2 app that makes it easy to move large volumes of data in and out of DHIS2 using Excel, JSON, and GeoJSON files.
 It supports tracker enrollments and events (including repeatable program stages), event-program data, aggregate data values, metadata, and